Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 \subsection{Solutions of the SF equation: SRP vs. DMP}

 The SF equation can be decomposed into the three parts, (1) the overall factor, (2) the zeroth-order and (3) the first-order pieces.
-They are denoted, in order, as the overall condition, the first and the second conditions.
+They will be presented in order below, and (2) and (3) are denoted as the first and the second conditions, respectively.
 Let us focus on the SRP theory first.
 The overall condition reads

 which can be solved as $\sigma = \pm \pi$ and $\tau = \pm \pi$ under the ansatz $s_{23} e^{ i \sigma } = s_{23}^{\prime}$ and $s_{13} e^{ i \tau } = s_{13}^{\prime}$, because apparently we have no other choice, assuming that $s_{ij}^{\prime}$ are real numbers, within the present SF formalism.